 - Do display a sense of wit as and when possible.

 - Do exhibit a mixture of self-confidence, grace and poise.

-- Do take sufficient time to think before answering tricky questions and do not be rushed into your answers.
+- Do take sufficient time to think before answering tricky questions.

 - Do make concrete goals in planning for your career.

 - Do demonstrate sufficient grasp of the key graduation concepts.

 - Do have sufficient knowledge of your key projects & papers.